 Tags: health check, high availability

 One of our public sector customers was using a distributed SQL Server 2016 database system and was considering an upgrade to unite the servers in one data center, or even a move to the cloud.
-We helped them by using our DBMSys service to perform the overall database health check.
+We helped them by using our DBMSys Platform to perform the overall database health check.
 As part of the database health check, we found several high priority issues which required immediate actions.
 In addition, we provided the customer with detailed information on their existing database system, as well as the set of best practices and suggestions on how to upgrade it.

 Watch the following video to learn more about the technical approach we used.

 Typical issues we found with the database health check using DBMsys